-As time passed, however, the regulations governing the use of the cap and gown were gradually relaxed.
+As time passed, however, the regulations governing the use

+control of the state of the land of the present of the princes of the state of the of the cap and gown were gradually relaxed.
 It would be more exact to say that they were ignored.
-It did not take many experiences like conducting a three-hour doctor's examination in a classroom with the thermometer over ninety degrees, or standing in the street under a broiling hot summer sun waiting to escort Mr. Rockefeller, to persuade the majority of the faculties that there were occasions when the wearing of the voluminous heavy robes was far from an ideal of comfort and not an essential factor in high scholarship.
+It did not take many experiences like conducting a three-hour doctor's examination in a classroom with the thermometer over ninety degrees, or standing in the street under a boiling hot summer sun waiting to escort Mr. Rockefeller. to persuade the majority of the faculties that there were occasions when the wearing of the voluminous heavy robes was far from an ideal of comfort and not an essential factor in high scholarship.
 The expense also was a serious difficulty in the opinion of many.
-So it came about that the cap and gown were seen only on rare and the most official occasions; but to many friends and observers, next to the actual awarding of degrees, the most exciting feature of the

-Convocation exercises has always been the colorful procession, especially when it included the scarlet robes of English or Canadian universities or the even more picturesque academic costumes of other foreign countries.
+So it came about that the cap and gown were seen only on rare and the most official occasions; but to many friends and observers, next to the actual awarding of degrees, the most exciting feature of the Convocation exercises has always been the colorful procession, especially when it included the scarlet robes of English or Canadian universities or the even more picturesque academic costumes of other foreign countries.

-The color of the University was originally old gold, but how or when it was chosen does not seem to be on record.
-Newspaper jibes and other annoying circumstances made a change desirable, and in 1894 maroon was substituted.
-To the uninitiated it would not seem a difficult or important matter to decide.
-But it involved many meetings of committees and Council, correspondence with Harvard, Illinois, Wisconsin, and other institutions, to avoid conflict with their colors, consideration of the needs of the Athletic Department, the fitness of the name for song and cheering purposes and for decoration in fact, a very serious and important step was involved.
-The result was satisfactory, especially when members of the University were not too particular about choosing for their purposes a shade of red that could hardly be called "maroon."
+how or when it was chosen does not seem to be on record.
+Newspaper jibes and other annoying circumstances made a change desirable and in 1894 maroon was substituted.
+To the uninitiated it would not seem a difficult or important matter to decide, but it involved many meetings of committees and Council, correspondence with Harvard, Illinois, Wisconsin, and other institutions, to avoid conflict with their colors, the needs of the Athletic department, fitness of the name for song and cheering purposes and for decoration,-in fact, it was a very serious and important step to take.
+The result was satisfactory, especially when members of the University were not too particular about choosing for their purposes a shade of red that could hardly be called "maroon"!

-The original color for the lining of the doctor's

-hood was royal purple, and an official sample was kept.
-It became increasingly difficult to match this shade, even when stores dealing in ecclesiastical goods were visited.
+The original color for the lining of the doctor's hood was royal purple and an official sample was kept.
+It became increasingly difficult to match this shade even when stores dealing in ecclesiastical goods were visited.
 Even the women of the faculty who had to do the buying found it difficult to realize how many shades of purple there could be.
-When the color of the University became the color for the lining of the hood, there seemed to be less difficulty, perhaps because the exact shade of maroon did not seem to matter so much.
+When the lining of the hood became the color of the University, there seemed to be less difficulty, perhaps because the exact shade of maroon did not seem to matter so much.